-Firstly, projectors have the different brightness which depends on the intended purpose by the user.
+Firstly, projectors have different brightness which depends on the intended purpose by the user.
 The brightness differs because of different lumen illumination.

-Projectors have the different amount of lumens.
+Projectors have a different amount of lumens.
 A projector with 1000 lumens can handle different image sizes ranging from medium-sized to a small size image.
 The ideal place to use this type of projector is a faintly lit room.
 The next type of projector has 2000 lumens.
 This type of projector is perfect to be used in a room with moderate lighting.
 The range can handle any size of the screen.

 Moreover, there is still a 3000 lumens projector which turns out to be the most expensive but it is very bright.
-To add on that, this projector should be placed in a room with some lightning.
+To add to that, this projector should be placed in a room with some lightning.
 Another interesting feature to take a look at is the different aspect ratios which these projectors offer.
 The 16:9 ratio which is also called the wide aspect is one of the most popular aspect ratios.
 It is incorporated in the latest WXGA and WXUGA notebooks and has largely surpassed the 4:3 since it is largely used.
 Additionally, there is the 4:3 or NTSC aspect ratio.
 This aspect ratio matches the traditionally less definition television set or computers which lie in the SVGA, XGA, and UXGA category in terms of resolution.
 The dimension of the 4:3 is similar to the field of view in the human eyes.

 Furthermore, 2.35:1 also known as the widescreen Cinemascope format is also an interesting aspect ratio.
-This is the established medium for “Big Screen Cinema” or theatre format that may vary 2.35 to 2.40 or even wider.
+This is the established medium for “Big Screen Cinema” or theatre format that may vary from 2.35 to 2.40 or even wider.
 Another aspect ratio incorporated in projectors is the 16:9 format which is also the HDTV was developed by SMPTE.
 The HDTV was determined to accommodate high definition performance with the most optimal results in visual perception.

 The contrast ratio is also another feature to be considered in a projector.
-In a short and an understandable term, the contrast ratio is the ratio of light reflected from an all-white image and an all-black image.
+In a short and understandable term, the contrast ratio is the ratio of light reflected from an all-white image and an all-black image.
 The most common and preferable contrast ratio in projectors is the 3000:1.
 This means that the white image is 3000 times brighter than the black image.
 The higher the contrast ratio, the more the detail you can see on the projected image whether its numbers, pictures, graphs, texts or videos.

 4 Things That Could Affect The Contrast